Brilliant Star/Volume 20/Issue 6/Text

 Freddy gasped, "Now look what's happening!
 Like I need this.
 I look like a PRUNE!"

-A tear slowly found its way down, over, in and out of Freddy’s wrinkled prune face and then finally fell to the floor.
+A tear slowly found its way down, over, in and out of Freddy's wrinkled prune face and then finally fell to the floor.
 Freddy slowly slumped to the floor.
-After a few moments of complete misery, he picked himself
+After a few moments of complete misery, he picked himself up and dragged himself out of the house into the garden, where he sat for a very long, long time.

-“Still,” he thought, “if my life was different .. . if things were the way they’re supposed to be, why then, I'd have nothing to mumble and grumble about.
-Then I'd be happy.”
+"Still," he thought, "if my life was different. . . if things were the way they're supposed to be, why then, I'd have nothing to mumble and grumble about.
+Then I'd be happy."

 A booming voice broke Freddy's solitude.
 "What's the noise?
 What's all that grumbling and mumbling?"